 |Swelling in your jaws or TMJ.

 Not only do we ask you about the symptoms you are experiencing, but we also ask about how often they occur, whether they are constant or intermittent, how bad the pain is, and what makes the pain worse or better.

 After going over your symptoms, we examine your mouth.
 We look over your teeth to assess wear patterns and check for any damage.
 We evaluate your bite, the alignment of your teeth, and the alignment of your jaw.
 We check to see how wide you can open your mouth and check for pain in tenderness in your jaw, as well as your jaw and your neck.

 In addition to a visual examination of your mouth, we also take diagnostic images.
-These might include X-rays or other scans, which will enable us to see the areas of your mouth that cannot be seen with the naked eye.
+These might include digital x-rays or other scans, which will enable us to see the areas of your mouth that cannot be seen with the naked eye.
 We can see the roots of your teeth, your jawbone, muscles, and your joints.
 These images will allow us to better assess the extent of your condition, which then enables us to determine the best treatment possible to restore the health of your mouth.